fubin1999/glytrait/README.md

 The default method is "zero",
 which means missing values will be imputed by 0.
 Other supported methods are "mean", "median", "zero", "lod".
-You can change imputation method to "min" by:
+You can change the imputation method to "min" by:

 ```shell
 glytrait abundance.csv structure.csv -i min